KevinAst/feature-u/docs/usage.md

 The basic usage pattern of **feature-u** is to:

-1. Choose the {{book.api.Aspects}} that you will need, based on your selected frameworks (i.e. your run-time stack).
-This extends the aspect properties accepted by the Feature object (for example:
-   `Feature.reducer` for {{book.ext.redux}}, or `Feature.logic` for
-   {{book.ext.reduxLogic}}).

-   Typically these Aspects are packaged separately in NPM, although you can create your own Aspects (if needed).

 1. Organize your app into features.

-   * Each feature should be located in it's own directory.
+   * Each feature should be located in it's own directory, typically within a `features/` parent directory.

    * How you break your app up into features will take some time and thought.
 There are many ways to approach this from a design perspective.

-   * Each feature will promote it's aspect content through a
+   * Each feature will promote it's characteristics through a
      {{book.api.Feature}} object (using {{book.api.createFeature}}).

+   * A `features/index.js` module will accumulate and promote all of the {{book.api.Features}} that make up your entire application.

+1. Choose the {{book.api.Aspects}} that you will need, based on your selected frameworks (i.e. your run-time stack).

+   * Typically these {{book.api.Aspects}} are packaged separately in NPM, although you can create your own (if needed).

+   * Each {{book.api.Aspect}} will extend the properties accepted by the Feature object (for example: `Feature.reducer` for
+     {{book.ext.redux}}, or `Feature.logic` for
+     {{book.ext.reduxLogic}}).

+   * A best practice is to organize an `aspects/` directory, mimicking the same pattern as your `features/` directory.

+   * An `aspects/index.js` module will accumulate and promote all of the aspects used by your application.

-1. Your mainline starts the app by invoking {{book.api.launchApp}}, passing all {{book.api.Aspects}} and {{book.api.Features}}.
+1. Your mainline will start the app by invoking {{book.api.launchApp}}, passing all {{book.api.Features}} and {{book.api.Aspects}}.

 **Easy Peasy!!**